JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

 - Automation to create a new group in Entra ID
 - Simple incoming data to define the group information and members
-- Group will only have users as members
+- The group will only have users as members
 - Automation is implemented using PowerShell and Microsoft Graph API

 I would start by adding the necessary permissions to the app registration in Entra ID.
-First, I would need to add the following permission in order to be able to create a new group:
+First, I would need to add the following permission to be able to create a new group:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/group-create-permission.png" %}

-Second, I would need to add the following permission in order to be able to read the basic information of the users:
+Second, I would need to add the following permission to be able to read the basic information of the users:
 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/11/04/managed-identity-and-application-permissions/user-readbasic-all-permission.png" %}

 Here are the permissions that I've added: